gaetanlop/Commonlit-Readability-Competition/README.md

 # Commonlit-Readability

+## Tomorrow

+* Script for Deberta with layerwize learning rate + Script for the smallest bert ever to deploy it.
+I need to have both the models.

 ## Reimplementation Schedule

 * Get all external data and their embeddings from simple wiki, wikipedia, children's book test, and OneStopEnglishCropus (Done).